oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

       * Processing successfully completed, including the introspector job.
       * The administrator has not subsequently rolled/restarted each WebLogic Server pod (in order to propagate the pending non-dynamic changes).
-        * See the discussion of WebLogic pod labels below to see which pods are awaiting restart.
+        * See the following discussion of WebLogic pod labels to see which pods are awaiting restart.
     * For example:
       ```
       Status: